xKingLeonidasx/Palworld-Discord-Bot-Webhook/README.md

 - Task Scheduler configured with a task called "Reboot Server"
 - A Discord webhook
 - Webhook message ID (since this script edits the message)
+- Update the RCON password and port on the script specific to your server.
+- Can change the Patch message for Discord at bottom of script.

 # ⚙️ Script Overview